BinaryPaean/grasshopper-test/README.md

 ## Description

-A demonstration nestjs based endpoint that provides a limited API.
+A demonstration NestJS-based endpoint that provides 4 get endpoints as an API.

 ## Installation

 clone this repository.
-configure a .env file in the project root with the following variables set.
+create an .env file in the project root with the following variables set:

 ```bash
 DATABASE_USER=postgres